Materials and Sustainable Development

-Written examination and written assignments.
+Written examination.
 Oral presentations of group work.
 Active participation in seminars.

 If there are special reasons for doing so, an examiner may make an exception from the method of assessment indicated and allow a student to be assessed by another method.
 An example of special reasons might be a certificate regarding special pedagogical support from the disability coordinator of the university.